kritika-anita/kritika-anita.github.io/my-reflections-sprint-4.md

 ```
 ### Have a go at writing a "sum" function below that would make the above function print out `"It works!"`:

+console.log(testSum(7));
+// expected output: "It works!"

 ### Do you think you would prefer using Unit Testing or Test Driven Development?
 Why?

+I would prefer using Test Driven Development, cause it would be useful to have a big picture that works, and then refactor to make it more concise.
+This may help is saving time in the future, as I can write the test before I impliment it.

 # Kata